Overview

 First-Time Setup

-Step 1: Give consent
+Step 1: Consent

-Step 2: Calibrate (~1 minute)
+Step 2: Calibrate (about a minute)

-- Click Calibrate on the Webcam Games card.
+- Start Calibrate from the webcam card.

 Step 3 (optional): Quick Recal